Child Support and Taxes FAQ

+Navigating family law can be complex, especially when it comes to child support and taxes.
 The subject area of child support is a volatile one, but when you add tax implications, the combination becomes complex.
-A cornerstone of state child support guidelines is that the support is "income driven" which means it is determined primarily by the income of the parties.
-Thus, it's vital that parents understand what funds can be considered "income" under the child support guidelines.
-This article answers some commonly asked questions about the relationship between child support and taxes.
+A cornerstone of state child support guidelines is that the support is "income-driven," which means it is determined primarily by the income of the parties.
+Thus, it's vital that parents understand what funds can be considered income under the child support guidelines.

-Q: Can I file my return electronically even though I am filing a Form 8379, Injured Spouse Claim and Allocation?
+Can I file my return electronically even though I am filing a form 8379, Injured Spouse Claim and Allocation?

-Q: If two single people (never married) have a child and live together, providing equal support for that child, can they both claim head of household status?
+If two single people who have never married have a child and live together while providing equal support for that child, can they both claim head-of-household status?

-Q: My husband and I have provided a home for my sister and her son for the past 7 months.
+My husband and I have provided a home for my sister and her son for the past seven months.
 She receives no child support from her ex-spouse, and she doesn't work or have any income of her own.
 Can I claim her and her son as dependents?

-A: Your sister and her son need to qualify as dependents for you to claim them on your taxes.
-There are 4 tests that must be met for someone to be a qualifying relative:
+Your sister and her son need to qualify as dependents for you to claim them on your taxes.
+There are four tests that must be met for someone to be a qualifying relative:

 - Not a qualifying child test